-According to the study held by Accenture, 60% of patients are willing to use digital solutions to manage health conditions and communicate.
+According to the study by Accenture, 60% of patients are willing to use digital solutions to manage health conditions and communicate with doctors.
 Virtual tools are easy to adopt and are perceived as an essential lifeline for healthcare professionals.
-Monitoring health through medical platforms, using video calls and accessible databases should become an integrated part of the medical system – half of the patients reported share this opinion.
+Monitoring health through medical platforms, using video calls, and accessing medical records should become an integrated part of the medical system—all these appear to be vital elements of the patient journey.

-As a healthcare provider, you probably wonder how to innovate and keep up to date with clients’ needs.
-First of all, it’s worth paying attention to patient engagement software that would surely boost both user experience and your revenue.
+As a healthcare provider, you probably wonder how to innovate, stay current with clients’ needs, and ensure patient satisfaction.
+First of all, patient engagement software is worth considering, as it will surely boost both patient experience and revenue.

 What is patient engagement in healthcare, and why is it worth digitalizing?

-The context of patient engagement solutions is that patients often do not contribute to their course.
+The context of patient engagement solutions is that individual patients often do not contribute to their course.
 As a result, they are not sure if all the prescriptions are needed or how the medicine affects their health and the activities around daily life.
 Without patients getting engaged in their healthcare process, you are not able to build trustworthy relationships with your clients.
 Moreover, it is impossible to predict other risks if you are not provided with the information on time.
-The sense is not only to visit a doctor while ill but also be offered services that would help avoid illnesses.
+The sense is not only to visit a doctor while ill but also to be offered services that would help avoid illnesses.
+After all, healthier patients are satisfied patients.

 Read also: Predictive Analytics in Healthcare – How to Improve the Efficiency of a Clinic?

-We should think of patient engagement in healthcare as a partnership between a patient and a provider of healthcare services.
+We should think of patient engagement in healthcare as a partnership between a patient and healthcare providers.
 It aims at providing a complete overview of a health condition, thus opening the door to further discussion.
 As a healthcare provider, through patient engagement solutions, you offer your clients an understanding of their health status, communication, and ability to change health outcomes.

-Such a solution enables shifting from a fixed formula of time-limited doctor’s appointments resulting in the list of medicines to buy.
-Instead, it offers dynamic tech-based communication in which doctors can reach out to patients anytime, resulting in a constant flow of information.
+Such a solution enables shifting from a fixed formula of time-limited doctor’s appointments, resulting in a list of medicines to buy.
+Instead, it offers dynamic tech-based communication in which doctors can reach out to patients anytime, using multiple channels of patient communications, resulting in a constant flow of information.

-Why is this reaching needed?
-First, to facilitate the healthcare processes: inform about opportunities, risk mitigation, and foresee various condition scenarios.
-Second, to simplify the scheduling & enable contactless payment.
-Third, technology helps doctors keep in touch with patients and build trust-based relationships.
+Why is this flow needed?
+First, it facilitates the healthcare journey: it informs about opportunities, mitigates risk, and foresees various condition scenarios.
+Second, it enables online appointment scheduling and contactless payment.
+Third, technology helps doctors keep in touch with patients and builds trust-based relationships.

-Interest in patient engagement software has shown rapid growth after the Covid-19 pandemia outbreak, and there is no sense in giving up this tendency.
-So, if you think of innovations in your hospital or clinic, digitalization is the right direction to step in.
+Interest in patient engagement software has shown rapid growth after the COVID-19 outbreak, and there is no sense in abandoning this trend.
+So, if you think of innovations in your hospital or clinic, health systems adoption is the right direction to take

 Read also: Software for the healthcare industry: what is it and why it’s worth using?

-Insights from research by Xtelligent Healthcare Media reveal that 67% of providers reckon the role of patient engagement in the patient experience as a core factor in service development.
+Insights from research by Xtelligent Healthcare Media reveal that 67% of healthcare providers consider patient engagement in the patient experience a core factor in service development.
 Patient engagement is active; it revolves around the patient’s participation in the process.
-Patient experience, on the other hand, is passive and resides in the overview of how a patient receives and assesses the care.
+Patient experience, on the other hand, is passive and resides in the overview of how a patient receives and assesses the patient care.

 The study has shown a strong link between high patient engagement and health outcomes.
 This bond contributes to this innovation becoming a pillar of health policy.
-With patients involved in the process, you can deliver bespoke software development services and envision the new ones that emerged from listening to your patients.
+With patients involved in the process, you can envision bespoke software development services that emerge from listening to your patients – and it will pay off by increasing customer satisfaction, facilitating patient acquisition, and improving patient retention.

-It does not mean that patient engagement is of greater value to you.
-It is just an essential element of the patient experience.
-And, the latter also consists of the management of the information flow.
-Patient experience is a broader idea comprising all the patient’s experience while interacting with the health system.
-And never should it be ignored.
+In general, patient engagement is an essential element of the patient experience.
+Patient experience, on the other hand, is a broader idea comprising all the patient’s interactions with the health system.
+And it should never be ignored.
 Even the loftiest goals become low standards if not well coordinated.

-While presenting the advantages of digitalization of healthcare, we should mention what patient engagement technology is.
+While presenting the advantages of digitalization of medical practices, we should mention what patient engagement technology is.
 Firstly, we should consider patient engagement platforms from software companies.
-Such a platform is a tool that enables patients to reach their health condition data through digital channels.
-They communicate with their care providers using electronic devices such as smartphones or laptops.
-Thanks to this solution, there is no need for a patient to wait on call or visit the clinic to make an appointment or know about the status.
+Such platforms enable patients to reach their health condition data through multiple channels.
+They communicate with their care providers using electronic devices such as smartphones or laptops and get automated appointment reminders, online scheduling features, appointment reminders, etc. Thanks to this solution, there is no need for a patient to wait on call or visit the clinic to make an appointment or know about the status.

 Who can benefit from patient engagement software?

-Patient engagement software is dedicated to any healthcare provider whose services comprise direct contact with a single client.
+Patient engagement software is dedicated to all healthcare organizations whose services comprise direct contact with a single client.
 One can note an increase in popularity among patient engagement solutions for hospitals or clinics.
-Health engagement platforms serve to schedule appointments and maintain the accessibility of medical records.
-If you decide to implement such a solution, you can:
+Health engagement software serves to schedule appointments, send automated appointment reminders, and maintain the accessibility of medical records.
+If you decide to implement such a patient engagement solution, you can:

 • reduce the number of no-shows due to easy to use the re-scheduling system,

-• receive valuable feedback from clients thanks to surveys,
+• receive valuable feedback from clients thanks to patient satisfaction surveys and online reviews,

-• use marketing opportunities to draw the attention of new potential clients,
+• practice marketing opportunities to draw the attention of new patients,

-• boost loyalty and communication thanks to involving the patient in undertaking treatment decisions.
+• boost patient loyalty and streamline communication thanks to involving the patient in the patient intake process.

 The conclusion is that a digital patient engagement platform simplifies the healthcare process for your client and brings substantial benefits from the business point of view.

-How can you use AI to improve patient engagement?
+How can you use AI to improve patient journey?

 Although we need a human experience to deliver high-end services, we all agree that healthcare is bonded with much data and combinations.
 That is why scientists spot a modern pattern of providers using AI to enhance patient engagement solutions.
 Thanks to opportunities emerging from using AI, clients can be given advice that a human doctor could not (by the given timeline) provide.

-First of all, we should think of risk strategies.
-AI is able to monitor the patient’s data and identify them with existing patterns of risk during and after the courses.
-Then, as a healthcare provider, you can widen the list of services with recommendations for patients that underwent certain operations based on statistics provided by AI.
+First, we should think of risk strategies.
+AI can monitor patient data and identify existing patterns of risk during and after the courses.
+Then, as a healthcare provider, you can widen the list of services with recommendations for patients who underwent certain operations based on statistics provided by AI.

 Patient engagement revolves around the whole patient’s behavior.
-And, although we can struggle to identify it every time, there is a tempting opportunity to avoid mistakes.
-Here the possibilities of AI development services emerge again with the red hero cap fluttering on the wind of engagement.
-They provide a clinic with pre-defined but personalized treatment based on the analytics of patients’ behaviors (and understanding).
+Although we can struggle to identify it every time, there is a tempting opportunity to avoid mistakes.
+Here, the possibilities of AI development services emerge again, with the red hero cap fluttering on the wind of engagement.
+They provide a clinic with pre-defined but personalized treatment based on the analytics of patients’ behaviors and their health records.

 Read also: Important challenges in AI adoption